Marketing Maturity: Breaking silos

 At the first level, the company needs a well-defined marketing function.
 As the picture shows, there are many activities scattered in all directions.
 This type of company represents around 30% of Maïeutyk’s customers.

 Here’s their typical profile: they have a website and marketing materials like brochures and business cards.
-If sales don’t meet expectations, they react either by launching advertising campaigns or by putting pressure on the sales team to redouble their efforts and sell more.
+If sales don’t meet expectations, they either launch advertising campaigns or put pressure on the sales team to redouble their efforts and sell more.
 This is akin to a “push” marketing strategy, which, incidentally, is increasingly being criticized and balanced with a “pull” strategy.
 The latter aims to attract the customer by developing a content strategy centred on the persona, i.e. the profile of your fictitious ideal customer.

-Unfortunately, this strategy can also be detrimental to the brand or customer experience.
-Indeed, the multi-directional arrows in the image also illustrate the confused perception their customers have of them: their positioning could be more explicit.
-What’s more, employees don’t feel involved or challenged by the company’s value proposition, which needs to be clearly defined.
+Unfortunately, this strategy can also harm the brand or customer experience.
+Indeed, the multi-directional arrows in the image also illustrate their customers’ confused perception of them: their positioning could be more explicit.
+Moreover, employees don’t feel involved or challenged by the company’s value proposition, which needs to be clearly defined.
 This makes it difficult for them to grasp the impact of their role on the customer experience.

 In short, in companies at the first level of marketing, the customer, employee, and brand experiences must be clearly defined.
 As a result, members of these companies find it challenging to answer the following questions in a unified way:

-• What is the promise your company is committed to delivering with your product or service?
+• What promise is your company committed to delivering with your product or service?

 • What feelings and emotions does your customer experience before, during, and after purchasing your product or service?